materialsvirtuallab/flamyngo/README.md

   - [last_name, '^[A-Za-z]+$', str]
   - [phone_number, '^[0-9]+$', int]

 # A default list of projections to display as a table.
+Only keys in the root of
+# the document is supported right now.
 summary:
   - _id
   - first_name
   - last_name
   - phone_number

 # The following defines unique identifiers for each doc.
-This allows each specific doc
+This allows each
-# to be queried and displayed using this key.
+# specific doc to be queried and displayed using this key.
+If this key is
+# present in the default list of projections, a link will be created to each
+# unique document.
 unique_key: _id
 unique_key_type: objectid
 ```